WP Engine Review

 And whenever I have had a problem, WP Engine’s support has been incredibly responsive.
 I’ve picked up the PHONE and talked to a PERSON at WP Engine many times!

 WP Engine keeps your WordPress install secure, and up-to-date

 No more spoiled plans, or late-night WordPress-exploit fixes.
+WP Engine makes it super simple to create a WordPress blog, and keep it secure.
 WP Engine automatically scans for, and fixes any hacking attempts on your site.
 They guarantee to do everything they can to keep your site from getting hacked.
 If your site does get hacked, WP Engine will fix it for no additional charge.

 As an extra measure, WP Engine will automatically install WordPress security updates as they come out.
 So, whenever an exploit is found in the WordPress core (and this happens frequently), WP Engine is on it.